wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/explore-portals/includes/1-starter-portal.md

 - Click to Call
 - Customer Journey tracking

-On the other hand, Power Platform and Dynamics 365 ISVs and System Integrators offering Power Platform and Dynamics 365 vertical solutions quite often may include portal extensions specifically designed for their solution needs.
+On the other hand, Power Platform and Dynamics 365 ISVs and System Integrators offering Power Platform and Dynamics 365 vertical solutions often may include portal extensions designed for their solution needs.
 When working with a vendor who offers portals as part of their overall solution, it would be sensible to discuss portal requirements and the starter portal selection beforehand.